Find the cheapest Covid tests

 Non-travel tests: Cheapest private rapid antigen (lateral flow) tests

 If you're no longer eligible for free Covid tests via the NHS, but still want to take a test for peace of mind, you'll need to pay for a private test.
-These start at £1.95 for a single rapid antigen test, but can be slightly cheaper if you buy in bulk.
+These start at £1.95 for a single rapid antigen test, but can be even cheaper if you buy in bulk (for example, Asda sells five tests for £6, so £1.20 each).
 We've listed some of the cheapest providers below.

 Tests for travel: Cheap 'fit to fly' PCR or rapid antigen tests (if your destination requires it)